ITZ-ZAID/Banall/README.md

 I m Not Responsible For anything Use This Code At Own Risk And Don't Ask Me In Support Groups About This Codes..
  Enjoy 🙂

+## How to Use.

+That's a Simple Code Just deploy Bot then Simply make them Via searching Add new Admin Section or make directly admin with Ban Rights.